adamscott/OInput/README.md

 What does OInput stands for?
 ----------------
-Originally intended to be called OpenInput, the project/file has been quickly renamed OInput for usability.
+Originally intended to be called OpenInput, the project/file has been quickly renamed OInput for the sake of usability.

 How to install?
 ----------------